Alex Bregman Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.94).
+- The Yankees have a 3.91 team ERA that ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to allow 135 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Cortes makes the start for the Yankees, his 12th of the season.
-He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.
+- Rodon makes the start for the Yankees, his sixth of the season.
+He is 1-4 with a 6.29 ERA and 20 strikeouts in 24 1/3 innings pitched.

-- In his most recent appearance on Wednesday, May 31, the left-hander tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering five hits.
+- In his last time out on Tuesday against the Tampa Bay Rays, the left-hander threw four innings, giving up four earned runs while surrendering four hits.

-- The 28-year-old has put up an ERA of 5.16, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .253 against him.
+- The 30-year-old has an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.